 Fish oil supplements have one of the best reputations in the dietary and nutrition world.
 It’s full of omega 3-fats which are considered essential for brain development and is often prescribed as an effective way to reduce triglyceride levels, along with a healthy diet.
 However, is it really as good as it’s chalked up to be?
 Here are some little-known side effects of fish oil.

 1. Mild Skin Rash

 Some people experience skin rashes when they start supplements of fish oil.
 If you do see a rash forming when taking fish oil, alert your doctor, because it may be part of an allergic reaction.

 2. Back Pain

-Doctors still aren’t quite sure why this happens but if you do experience back pain after starting the supplements, notify your doctor.
-It may be a sign of some underlying health condition that needs to be treated.
+Doctors still aren’t quite sure why this happens but if you do experience back pain after starting the supplements,

 3. Unpleasant Taste

 People often complain of a fishy aftertaste when on these supplements which is extremely common.
 However, if a bottle of supplements smells particularly strong when you open it, it’s possible that the capsules may have gone rancid.
 Make sure to store them properly and throw them out when they cross their expiration date.